Value existence for zero-sum ergodic stochastic differential games: The existence of viscosity solutions of ergodic HJBI equations

-Since $w(x)$ is of at most linear growth, it follows from the uniqueness of the viscosity solution of \eqref{050102} (see, Theorem 5.3 in \cite{BL2008}) that $w(x)$ is the unique viscosity solution of \eqref{050102}.
+Since $w(x)$ at most is of linear growth, it follows from the uniqueness of the viscosity solution of \eqref{050102} (see Theorem 5.3 in \cite{BL2008}) that $w(x)$ is the unique viscosity solution of \eqref{050102}.
 Moreover, it has the following representation

-Similar to \eqref{2019041503}, from \eqref{041508} and \eqref{050103} we have
+Similar to \eqref{2019041503}, from \eqref{041508} and \eqref{050103}, we have

 \end{proof} \begin{remark} When the diffusion coefficient is non-degenerate, Alvarez, Bardi \cite{AB2003} obtained a similar convergence result (Proposition 5, \cite{AB2003}) for a singular perturbation problem by using PDE techniques.
 In our case, we do not need the non-degeneracy assumption.
-We study the long time behaviour of the viscosity solution of equation \eqref{050101} with the help of the related SDGs.
+We study the long term behaviour of the viscosity solution of equation \eqref{050101} with the help of Feynman-Kac's formula for the related SDGs.

-A similar result to Theorem \ref{character1} is also obtained in \cite{CFP2016} (see Theorems 5.1 and 5.2 therein).
-They studied a type of fully nonlinear HJB equations and obtained the long time behaviour of its solutions based on the related stochastic control problem and backward stochastic differential equation theory, which allowed them to avoid the non-degenerate assumption on the diffusion $\sigma$.
+A result similar to Theorem \ref{character1} is also obtained in \cite{CFP2016} (see Theorems 5.1 and 5.2 therein).
+They studied a type of fully nonlinear HJB equations and obtained the long time behaviour of its solutions based on the related stochastic control problem and backward stochastic differential equation theory.
+This allowed them to avoid the non-degenerate assumption on the diffusion term $\sigma$.
 Compared with their work, our ergodic HJBI equation is different and totally new.
-Moreover, we do not need the existence of an invariant measure, which played an important role in their approach. \end{remark}
+Moreover, we do not need the existence of an invariant measure, which plays an important role in their approach. \end{remark}